djtodd709/CloudExperiments/README.md

 3. If you're not on VS19, you may need to change the "Platform Toolset" in playground>Properties
 4. Build and run the program!

+Alternate method
+-
+Open "playground.exe" in the standalone folder.
+Mileage may very with this method.

 Controls
 -
 * Mouse - Look around